AlgoMaster Logo

 5. Subarray problems with monotonic conditions

-If expanding a window makes a condition "more true" (or "more false") in a predictable way, two pointers can work.
-This overlaps with sliding window, which is essentially two pointers with specific semantics.
+If expanding a window changes a condition in a predictable direction, two pointers can work.
+This overlaps with sliding window, which is two pointers with specific semantics.

 Scroll